This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your test:

-Do not get off the table until caregivers say it is okay.
+Do not get off the table until healthcare providers say it is okay.
 You may be able to go home after the test is complete.
 If you are staying in the hospital, you will be taken to your room.
 If you are breastfeeding, do not breastfeed your child right after the test.
-Ask your caregiver how long to wait to let the tracer leave your body.
+Ask your healthcare provider how long to wait to let the tracer leave your body.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.